 12. Who owns my data?

-You are going to be processing large volumes of sensitive and important data – credit card details, payments, orders and refunds to name a few.
+You are going to be processing large volumes of sensitive financial information.
 Before you sign up for any gateway service, ensure that you know precisely who owns the data that has been collected.

 13. How easy is it to cancel the service?